hippogamesunity/PlayID/README.md

 public void RequestIdTokenForPlatform(Platform platform, Action<bool, string, string> callback)
 ```
 Before these calls:
-- ensure that user is signed in with Play ID by checking `PlayIdAuth.SavedAuth != null`;
+- ensure that user is signed in with Play ID by checking `playIdAuth.SavedAuth != null`;
-- ensure that user is authorized on the selected platform with `PlayIdAuth.SavedAuth.UserInfo.Platforms.HasFlag(Platform.Google)`;
+- ensure that user is authorized on the selected platform with `playIdAuth.SavedAuth.UserInfo.Platforms.HasFlag(Platform.Google)`;
-- check if Play ID access token is expired `PlayIdAuth.SavedAuth.TokenResponse.Expired`;
+- check if Play ID access token is expired `playIdAuth.SavedAuth.TokenResponse.Expired`;
 - if Play ID access token is expired, call `playIdAuth.RefreshAccessToken`;
 #### Example
 ```csharp